 When you think of heroes, Superman may come to mind.
 With superpowers like flying and leaping tall buildings in a single bound, it’s easy for Superman to accomplish heroic deeds.

 Did you realize, though, that you can be a hero even if you don’t have any superpowers?
 It’s true!
-According to Merriam-Webster’s Collegiate Dictionary, a “hero” is “one who shows great courage.”
+According to Merriam-Webster’s Collegiate Dictionary, a “hero” is “one that shows great courage.”

 On September 11, 2001, thousands of ordinary citizens became heroes in the wake of the terrible terrorist attacks that occurred at the World Trade Center in New York City, at the Pentagon in Washington, D.C. and outside Shanksville in rural Pennsylvania.